victorcamps70/volatility-forecast/README.md

 # TODO:

-- Test the GARCH Model in the notebook
 - Comment the results of the GARCH Model
 - Comment the results of the ENet CV Model
 - Code the LSTM Model